Dingding-Hu/BPLR-package/README.md

 BPLR(x,y,method="BP")
 ```

-- Other approaches are also available:
+- Other methods are also available:

 (1) The Box-cox method in Bantis et al.(2019)
 ```r